+The streamflow gage closest to a POD with at least ten water years (October-September) of complete record may be used for analysis, and applicants should use the maximum number of years practicable.
+Other streamflow gages may be used if sufficient justification is provided.
 The water years do not have to be over a continuous time period.
 Missing records that have been filled with estimates by the USGS or DWR based on standard methods may be used.
-If the selected streamflow gagegage closest to a POD with at least ten years of complete records is influenced by many water diversions, a gage that is less influenced by diversions may be used for the water availability analysis.
+If the streamflow gage closest to a POD with at least ten years of complete records is influenced by many water diversions, a gage that is less influenced by diversions may be used for the water availability analysis.